Our members consists of retired military, Ex RCMP and civilians who are interested in military matters.

 Our concept to honour that Legacy of Alberta depicts a WW1 18 pounder field gun as used by the Lethbridge batteries during the Great War for Civilization being drawn by 6 horses and their drivers.
 The 18 pounder field gun will be modelled after the gun that fired the last round of WW1 that has a Lethbridge connection!
 This theme was chosen to represents the Artillery connection from 1908 to present day across the units in Alberta.

-The maquette measures 4 feet long in 1/12th scale and will be available to see on display at the Lethbridge Exhibition in the South Pavilion by end of February.
+The maquette measures 4 feet long in 1/12th scale and can be seen on display at the Lethbridge Exhibition in the South Pavilion.

 Donations can be made by cheque or in person by cash or debit at Lethbridge County administration building 905 4th Avenue South Lethbridge.
 An official tax receipt at the time of donation will be issued by Lethbridge County.